Generic name: amlodipine/benazepril (am-LOE-di-peen BES-i-late, ben-AZ-e-pril hye-droe-KLOR-ide)

 Tell your doctor if you have ever had any unusual or allergic reaction to amlodipine and benazepril or any other medicines.
 Also tell your health care professional if you have any other types of allergies, such as to foods, dyes, preservatives, or animals.
 For non-prescription products, read the label or package ingredients carefully.

 Appropriate studies have not been performed on the relationship of age to the effects of amlodipine and benazepril combination in the pediatric population.
 Safety and efficacy have not been established.

 Appropriate studies performed to date have not demonstrated geriatric-specific problems that would limit the usefulness of amlodipine and benazepril combination in the elderly.
-However, elderly patients are more likely to have age-related kidney or liver problems, which may require caution and an adjustment in the dose for patients receiving amlodipine and benazepril combination.
+However, elderly patients are more sensitive to the effects of amlodipine and benazepril than younger adults, which may require an adjustment in the dose for patients receiving amlodipine and benazepril combination.

 Although certain medicines should not be used together at all, in other cases two different medicines may be used together even if an interaction might occur.
 In these cases, your doctor may want to change the dose, or other precautions may be necessary.
 When you are taking amlodipine and benazepril, it is especially important that your healthcare professional know if you are taking any of the medicines listed below.
 The following interactions have been selected on the basis of their potential significance and are not necessarily all-inclusive.

 Using amlodipine and benazepril with any of the following medicines is not recommended.
 Your doctor may decide not to treat you with this medication or change some of the other medicines you take.

 Using amlodipine and benazepril with any of the following medicines is usually not recommended, but may be required in some cases.
 If both medicines are prescribed together, your doctor may change the dose or how often you use one or both of the medicines.

 - Olmesartan Medoxomil